IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 There is no built-in versioning for container images.
 However, you may use a tagging convention to version your images.
 The convention is to use `major.minor.patch`, such as `1.3.5`.
-The default tag for the most recently built image is `latest`.
+The default tag if you don't specify one `latest`, which is always the most recent.

     ```
-    docker tag app 1
+    docker tag app app:1
-    docker tag app 1.3
+    docker tag app app:1.3
-    docker tag app 1.3.5
+    docker tag app app:1.3.5
     docker images
     ```